Savely-03/Schedule1-Mixer/README.md

 If you find any problems or have any suggestions I am open to hearing them, or if you find any room for improvement, let me know!!!

 If you're new to GitHub (I am too, don't be embarressed, I literally created this account JUST to post this) here are some instructions to get started!
-Step 1: Open the Schedule 1 Mixer Setup.exe page
+Step 1: Open the Beta 2 Installer.zip page

 Step 2: Find the Download Button